dorjanshurdhi/ansible/README.md

 ***

-> tags are key sensitive so be attend to write che tags name correctly
+> tags are key sensitive so be attention to write the tags name correctly

 ***